bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_wallets.md

 another program signing transactions spending those satoshis.

-Wallet programs also need to interact with the peer-to-peer network to get information from the block chain and to broadcast new transactions.
+Wallet programs also need to interact with the peer-to-peer network to get information from the blockchain and to broadcast new transactions.
 However, the programs which distribute public keys or sign transactions don't need to interact with the peer-to-peer network themselves.